 I think their choosing of CHIVA as one of the seven charities to donate to is just a symbol of how much they really do care about HIV as an issue, and they’re really involved in making sure the stigma goes away’.

-Also on the Wedding Day on Sky News our chairperson Dr Amanda Williams spoke in more detail about our work and the stigma surrounding HIV.
+Also on the Wedding Day, our chairperson Dr Amanda Williams spoke on Sky News about CHIVA's work and the stigma surrounding HIV.

 MINI celebrated the wedding with a one-off MINI Hatch designed specifically to commemorate the special occasion.
-“As an iconic British brand with almost 60 years of history in the UK, we are pleased to mark the royal wedding with this special charitable gift,” explains Oliver Heilmer, Head of MINI Design.
-The mini was auctioned at the Goodwood Festival of Speed in July 2018 and all the funds went directly to CHIVA.
+'As an iconic British brand with almost 60 years of history in the UK, we are pleased to mark the royal wedding with this special charitable gift,' explained Oliver Heilmer, Head of MINI Design.
+The MINI was auctioned at the Goodwood Festival of Speed in July 2018 and all the funds went directly to CHIVA.

 RHS CHELSEA FLOWER SHOW

-In 2018 we were involved with a RHS Chelsea Flower Show Garden which explored life growing up with HIV.
-‘A Life Without Walls’ was designed by Naomi Ferrett-Cohen and working in partnership with UK Cherub and funded by Gilead, Naomi met with young people at a CHIVA residential in early 2018 to explore the barriers they felt growing up with HIV and the stigma which can hold them back.
+In 2018, CHIVA was involved with a RHS Chelsea Flower Show Garden which explored life growing up with HIV.
+‘A Life Without Walls’ was designed by Naomi Ferrett-Cohen.
+Working in partnership with UK Cherub and funded by Gilead, Naomi met with young people at a CHIVA residential in early 2018 to explore the barriers they felt growing up with HIV and the stigma which can hold them back.
 Naomi’s design reflected these discussions and her garden includes a bench with the group’s hand-prints, crumbling walls which hold you back and make your path a difficult one, and a pod which represents the NHS HIV clinic.
-Read more about the themes in this blog: